Exporting to Panama

 Political and economic stability

-One of the most politically stable countries in Latin America, Panama is a dollarized economy since 1904.
+One of the most politically stable countries in Latin America, Panama has been a dollarized economy since 1904.
 There is no central bank and limited levels of inflation are registered.
 Panama has one of highest GDP per capita in Latin America.

 Regional hub and strategic location